dimara/ganeti/doc/design-network2.rst

 allow this operation only if no instances use IPs from this subnet.

 Since DHCP is allowed only for a single CIDR on the same cable, the subnet must have a `dhcp` flag.
-Logic must not allow more that one subnets of the same version in the same network to have dhcp enabled.
 To modify a subnet's name or dhcp flag one could use:

 ::